Five Weeks to Marathon and Having Training Problems

 Thanks for your questions about your upcoming marathon.

 The marathon is an honest distance.
-If your preparation is not up to scratch, it will let you know it isn't!
+If your preparation is not up to scratch, it will let you know it is not!

 It is good that you have built up to two hour runs, but ideally you would have had the opportunity to do a few 20-milers.

-There is not a whole lot of time left either, as your last long run should be three weeks before the marathon.
+There is not a whole lot of time left either, as your last longest run should be two to three weeks before the marathon.